LavaMoat/LavaMoat/packages/webpack/README.md

       //   consoleTaming: "unsafe",
       //   overrideTaming: "severe"
       // },
-      // HtmlWebpackPluginInterop: false, // set it to true if you want a script tag for lockdown.js to automatically be added to your HTML template
+      // HtmlWebpackPluginInterop: false, // set it to true if you want a script tag for ./lockdown file to automatically be added to your HTML template
     }),
   ],
   // ... other webpack configuration properties